stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ```bash
 module use ~/sens05_shared/common/modules/
 ```

 Now you are set up to run your own module like this:

 ```bash
 module load <SANDBOX_DIR>/<VERSION>
 ```

-Please do not forget to run the image on the compute nodes again:
+But please do not forget to run the image on the compute nodes again:
 ```text
 #!/bin/bash
 #SBATCH --ntasks-per-node 1